withcaldera/engineering-framework/roles/04-distinguished-software-engineer.md

 - Visibly participating in C-suite and board discussions where your technical perspective shapes company direction
 - Creating and evangelizing platforms or standards that you can see being adopted across every engineering team
 - Mentoring Principal Engineers publicly through complex technical and strategic decisions that influence company outcomes
+- Driving company-wide adoption of transformative practices (like AI-augmented development workflows) that demonstrably improve delivery speed and quality

 *In a remote organization, your work must be visible to be valued.
 These are the observable signals that you're delivering at this level.*